Eastern Green Mamba

 The eastern green mamba preys primarily on other small mammals, adult birds and birds eggs, rodents,bats and it's also believed that they arboreal lizards as well.
 The young snakes usually feed mainly on other reptiles like chameleons and other small lizards.

-Observations show that the eastern green mamba is not your typical active foraging elapid snake, but instead is a "sit-and-wait" or ambush predator like most vipers.
+Observations show that the eastern green mamba is not your typical active foraging elapid snake, but instead is more of a "sit-and-wait" or ambush type predator like most viper snakes.

 Eastern green mambas are solitary snakes, except during mating season, that takes place during the rainy season between April and June.
 This is also when they become the most active, as males "fight" each other in ritualistic combats in which one tries to force the other down.